Mani Ratnam filmography

 In 1997, Mani Ratnam co-produced and directed the political drama film Iruvar, which was loosely based on the relationship between cinema and politics in Tamil Nadu.
 The following year, he made his Bollywood debut with Dil Se.., the third film in his "terrorism trilogy".
-A box-office failure in India, the film emerged as a success overseas; it became the first Indian film to be placed among the top 10 at the United Kingdom box-office.
+A box-office failure in India, the film emerged a success overseas; it became the first Indian film to be placed among the top 10 at the United Kingdom box-office.
 In 2002, Mani Ratnam directed the critically acclaimed drama Kannathil Muthamittal, which was set against the backdrop of the Sri Lankan Civil War.
 The commercial failure was the most successful film at the 50th National Film Awards, winning six honours including the award for the Best Feature Film in Tamil.
 He returned to Bollywood after a six-year hiatus with the political drama Yuva (2004); the project was simultaneously filmed in Tamil as Aayutha Ezhuthu with a different cast.
-His next release was the biographical film Guru (2007), a drama inspired by the life of the industrialist Dhirubhai Ambani.
+His next release was the biographical film Guru (2007), a film à clef inspired by the life of the industrialist Dhirubhai Ambani.
 In 2010, Mani Ratnam worked on the Tamil-Hindi bilingual Raavanan/Raavan, which was based on the Indian epic Ramayana.
 Three years later, he produced and directed the crime drama Kadal, a critical and box office failure.
 This was followed by O Kadhal Kanmani (2015), a romantic drama about a cohabiting couple.
 The critically acclaimed film was his first commercial success in the 2010s.